StackeredSAS/AMAnDe/README.md

 ./main.py -max 23 -min 18 examples/AndroidManifest.xml -v 1
 ./main.py -max 23 -min 18 examples/example.apk -v 2
 ```
-If you want all XML files (backup rules and network_security_config) to be parsed, please submit an APK file.
+If you want interesting XML files (backup rules and network_security_config) to be parsed, please submit an APK file.
 Otherwise, give the script a simple Manifest file
 but the results will not be as relevant.

 ## Checks